cmsc330spring25/spring25/projects/project0/project0.md

     - Clone the project into your current directory `git clone git@github.com:cmsc330spring25/projectzero-YOUR_GITHUB_USERNAME` (you must edit the link with your github username)
     - You can also find this link by clicking the green "Code" button on your project 0 GitHub page and copying the link under "SSH"

-The files in the `project0` folder will be used for the [Verify Setup](#verify-setup) section at the bottom.
+The files in the `projectzero` folder will be used for the [Verify Setup](#verify-setup) section at the bottom.

 ### Verify Setup

-To verify that you have the correct versions installed, run `./public.sh` in the `~/cmsc330spring25/project0/` directory.
+To verify that you have the correct versions installed, run `./public.sh` in the `~/cmsc330spring25/projectzero/` directory.
 You should not get any errors.

 This will create a file called `p0.report` that will be processed by the autograder in the next steps.